anup00900/datamining_project/README.md

 # datamining_project

-QUES:To Find Semantically Similar Questions to a given Question andRank them.
+QUES:To Find Semantically Similar Questions to a given Question and Rank them.

 Problem DefinitionThe problem is defined as follows: Given a question q, identify questions in the corpus that are similar and related to this Question semantically.